 Soon Laila went to her room feeling happy.
-Outside, exhausted sun was on the last leg of its daily journey.
+Outside the house, exhausted sun was on the last leg of its daily journey.
 Maa switched off the light and sat in the dark, brooding and weaving all sorts of thoughts.

 At that moment somebody knocked.
 Maa hesitated, and then opened the door.
 It was police, who came to inform the obvious.

 All these years she had waited for the officials to bring some news about her only son’s whereabouts.
 But they had no clue.
 Sometime back cops had come asking for him but she had no idea.
-Now both police as well as Maa knew it all, but the game was over.
+Now the police as well as Maa knew it all, but the game was over.

 The police went away as it came.
 Maa was aware it was their last visit.
 Police will not come back anymore.
 And neither will her son.

 Friday Fiction with Ronovan Writes a new story writing challenge.